phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 }
 ```

 You might notice that we removed the `main` function.
 The reason is that a `main` doesn't make sense without an underlying runtime that calls it.
-Instead, we are now overwriting the operating system entry point.
+Instead, we are now overwriting the operating system entry point with our own `_start` function:

-The entry point convention depends on your operating system.
-I recommend you to read the Linux section even if you're on a different OS because we will use this convention for our kernel.

-#### Linux
-On Linux, the default entry point is called `_start`.
-The linker just looks for a function with that name and sets this function as entry point to the executable.
-So, to overwrite the entry point, we define our own `_start` function:

 ```rust
 #[no_mangle]